 As your English progresses, you need to expand your ability to describe flavors.
-Most people start by saying they like or don't like something—it can be delicious or disgusting, but that doesn't communicate how it tastes.
+Most people start by saying they like or don't like something—it can be delicious or disgusting, but that doesn't communicate what the flavor is.

 Notice that the inner area has basic words.
 In this case, they are "sweet", "sour", and "salty".
-You can also describe flavors as spicy or bitter, but these tend to be less commonly used.
-Some people prefer the word acidic rather than "sour" as the latter can seem negative.
+You can also describe flavors as spicy or bitter.
+Some people prefer the word acidic rather than "sour" as the sour can be negative.

 The next ring has general adjectives.
 Earthy is a deep, heavy flavor like cedar wood or dark roast coffee.
 Flavors can also be fruity, nutty or floral.

-The outside ring depends greatly on the person's experience.
+The outside ring depends on your experience.
 If you don't recognize words on the outside ring, then please don't use them.
 Rather, think of specific flavors you know well.

 Describing taste depends greatly on culture.
 I remember tasting coffee with professionals from around the world.
 Americans often described a sweet and juicy taste as being like a nectarine, but the Japanese people thought it reminded them more of a nashi—Asian pear.
 The same taste was understood differently by different people.

-When describing flavor, one good strategy is to start in the middle of the flavor wheel and work out.
+When describing flavor, start in the middle of the flavor wheel and work outwards.
 Take a look at these examples:

 - This wine is nice.
 It's just a little sweet and quite floral.
 It reminds me of jasmine or lavender.

 - I'm enjoying this coffee.
-It has acidity that's clear, like stone-fruit.
+The acidity is nice and clear.
+It's like stone-fruit.
 I can taste some peach or nectarine.

 - Try this cake.
-It's not too sweet.
-In fact, it's a bit fruity and maybe a little acidic, kind of like raspberry.
+I don't know what's in it, but it's not too sweet.
+In fact, it's a bit fruity and maybe a little acidic.
+It is like raspberry.
 I also taste a little green apple.
 It's really lovely.

 For more practice, take a look at these videos about how to taste wine or how to taste coffee.
 Like everything, describing flavors well takes practice.